atata-framework/atata/README.md

 # Atata
-.NET automated testing page object framework based on Selenium
+.NET automated testing page object framework based on Selenium WebDriver

+More information will be added...